 VIDD’s goal is to eliminate or reduce the mortality and morbidity of infectious diseases.

 The Vaccine and Infectious Disease Division (VIDD) was established as an institute at Fred Hutch in 2007 to facilitate and enhance the Hutch’s efforts in infectious disease prevention and vaccine development.
 The institute achieved Division status in 2010.

 The Division has more than 50 faculty members.
 VIDD faculty lead the HIV Vaccine Trials Network (HVTN) - the world’s largest clinical trials network for the development and testing of an HIV vaccine.
 Division faculty members are also studying cancer-associated infections such as herpesvirus-8, as well as common pathogens including herpes simplex viruses, cytomegalovirus and infectious fungi.
-Our scientists fall into three broad research disciplines:
+Our scientists fall into four broad research disciplines: